HarryStevens/swiftmap/README.md

 ### Schemes

-Schemes provide an interface for mapping attributes of your data to visual attributes.
+Schemes provide an interface for mapping values of your data to a color palette.
 Typically, you will use a scheme to create a thematic map, such as a choropleth map.

 <a name="schemeCategorical" href="#schemeCategorical">#</a> swiftmap.<b>schemeCategorical</b>() [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/scheme/schemeCategorical.js "Source")